Rules and Regulations

 Violations of these rules and regulations as well as violations of provisions in the condominium Declarations and By-laws shall subject the owner of the unit in question to the following potential penalties.

 - Management shall have the discretion to issue a courtesy notice to have a violation corrected for the FIRST violation of the rules where the violation does not constitute a danger or nuisance, for example, improper parking of a vehicle and storage items in a stairwell.
 Violations that affect the quiet enjoyment of other occupants may subject the owner to either a warning or a fine of up to $100 at the discretion of the Board.
-Additionally, the Board may elect to deny clubhouse privileges for up to 30 days depending on the seriousness of the violation.
+Additionally, the Board may elect to deny clubhouse privileges for up to 15 days depending on the seriousness of the violation.

-2. Each additional violation within a 60 day period or continuing violations that are not corrected within seven days of notice shall subject the owner to an additional warning or to a fine of $50 to $100 per violation at the discretion of the Board.
+- Each additional violation within a 60 day period or continuing violations that are not corrected within seven days of notice shall subject the owner to an additional warning or to a fine of $50 to $100 per violation at the discretion of the Board.
 Additionally, the Board may elect to deny clubhouse privileges for up to 90 days depending on the seriousness of the violation.

-3. If a continuing violation is not corrected as set forth above, and additional $100 fine may be assessed for every 30 days so long as the violation continues unabated.
+- If a continuing violation is not corrected as set forth above, and additional $100 fine may be assessed for every 30 days so long as the violation continues unabated.

-4. In addition, the foregoing notwithstanding, for any violation for the discharge of oil or other vehicular fluids, or major vehicle repairs, OR any other parking violation enumerated above, the violation shall be assessed a minimum mandatory fine of $100.00.
+- In addition, the foregoing notwithstanding, for any violation for the discharge of oil or other vehicular fluids, or major vehicle repairs, OR any other parking violation enumerated above, the violation shall be assessed a minimum mandatory fine of $100.00.